kgateway-dev/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 - `nginx.ingress.kubernetes.io/ssl-redirect`: When set to `"true"`, adds a `RequestRedirect` filter to HTTPRoute rules that redirects HTTP to HTTPS with a 301 status code.
 - `nginx.ingress.kubernetes.io/force-ssl-redirect`: When set to `"true"`, adds a `RequestRedirect` filter to HTTPRoute rules that redirects HTTP to HTTPS with a 301 status code.
 Treated identically to `ssl-redirect`.
 - `nginx.ingress.kubernetes.io/ssl-passthrough`: When set to `"true"`, enables TLS passthrough mode.
 Converts the Ingress to a `TLSRoute` with a Gateway listener using `protocol: TLS` and `tls.mode: Passthrough`.
 The HTTPRoute that would normally be created is removed.
+- `nginx.ingress.kubernetes.io/use-regex`: When set to `"true"`, indicates that the paths defined on an Ingress should be treated as regular expressions.
+  Uses host-group semantics: if any Ingress contributing rules for a given host has `use-regex: "true"`, regex-style path matching is enforced on **all** paths for that host (across all contributing Ingresses).
+- `nginx.ingress.kubernetes.io/rewrite-target`: Rewrites the request path using regex rewrite semantics.
+  Uses host-group semantics: if any Ingress contributing rules for a given host sets `rewrite-target`, regex-style path matching is enforced on **all** paths for that host (across all contributing Ingresses), consistent with ingress-nginx behavior.

 ### Backend Behavior